 "Come on," Ezak said.
 "Let's go see what we can do to help."
 He marched out the door.

-The complete novel of The Sorcerer's Widow will be published soon by Wildside Press.
+The complete novel of The Sorcerer's Widow has been published by Wildside Press.